Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks

-The DDPG-based algorithms are given in Alg.
-3. The algorithm has two parts: initializations, and the main process.
+The DDPG-based algorithms are given in Alg.~2.
+The algorithm has two parts: initializations, and the main process.
+Each episode finishes when the UAV executes a maximum number of steps, and the UAV's goal is to maximize the expected accumulated reward per episode. $s_1$ is the UAV's initial state.
+Generally, in each episode, $s_1$ is different so that the Q-value is trained well.

 First, we describe the initializations in lines 1 $\sim$ 3.
 In line 1, all states are initialized: the traffic light $L$ is initialized as 0, the number of vehicles $\bm{n}$ in all blocks is 0, the UAV's block and height are randomized, and the channel state $H^i$ for each block $i$ is set as LoS or NLoS with the same probability.
 Note that the action space DDPG controls in PowerControl, FlightControl, and JointControl is different.
 Line 2 initializes the parameters of the critic and actor.
 Line 3 allocates an experience replay buffer $R_b$.